pwyf/aid-transparency-tracker/iatidataquality/docs/donor_guide.md

 on static web pages is deemed as current unless information proving the contrary is available.

-* Publicly available: The information is available on the organisation's website or portal.
+* **Publicly available**: The information is available on the organisation's website or portal.

 The survey is looking for specific information items.
 Each response has been scored based on whether the information is 'always'